Russel88/DAtest/README.md

 used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.

-The methodology goes as follows:
+The method goes as follows:

 -   Shuffle predictor variable
 -   Spike in data for some randomly chosen features, such that they are